ufal/npfl114/exam/questions.md

 - Assume an input image $I$ of size $H \times W$ with $C$ channels, and a convolutional kernel $K$ with size $N \times M$, stride $S$ and $O$ output channels.
-Then write down (or derive) the equation of transposed convolution (or equivalently backpropagation through a convolution to its inputs).
+Write down (or derive) the equation of transposed convolution (or equivalently backpropagation through a convolution to its inputs).
 [5]

 ####Questions@: ,Lecture 7 Questions